* Translated by AI

 *This content was translated by AI.

-On the 18th, Boshley started in the home game against the Kiwoom Heroes at Suwon KT Wiz Park in the '2026 Shinhan SOL KBO League'.
-He pitched 6 innings, allowing 7 hits, striking out 4, walking 0, and giving up 2 earned runs to earn the win.
-He has posted an incredible 4-0 record in 4 games, with an earned run average of just 0.78.
+On the 18th, Boshley started in the home game against the Kiwoom Heroes at the Suwon KT Wiz Park, pitching 6 innings, allowing 7 hits, striking out 4, walking 0, and giving up 2 earned runs to earn the win.
+He has posted an incredible 4-0 record in 4 games, with an earned run average (ERA) of just 0.78.

-Notably, Boshley held the mound without allowing a run through the third inning, achieving the unprecedented record of '20 consecutive scoreless innings after debut' in KBO League history.
+Notably, Boshley kept the mound scoreless through the third inning, achieving the unprecedented record of '20 consecutive scoreless innings after debut' in KBO League history.
 This surpasses the previous record of 17 innings by Eric Feely (then with NC) in the 2023 season, as well as the record for most consecutive scoreless innings after debut (19⅔ innings) held by Kiwoom's Kim In-beom, making it the all-time No. 1 performance.

-The most striking aspect is the diversity of his pitch selection.
+The most striking aspect is the diversity of his pitch repertoire.
 While anchoring his arsenal with his signature two-seam fastball (32 pitches) and sweeper (16 pitches), he effectively mixed in changeups (15 pitches), cutters (10 pitches), and curveballs (3 pitches).
 Although the two-seam fastball belongs to the fastball category, its significant movement often leads observers to classify it as a breaking ball.
-By drastically reducing his fastball usage, he completely stole batters' timing through masterful speed control, alternating between a two-seam fastball reaching up to 150 km/h and a changeup in the early 130 km/h range.
+By drastically reducing his fastball usage, Boshley completely steals batters' timing through masterful speed control, alternating between a two-seam fastball reaching up to 150 km/h and a changeup in the early 130 km/h range.

-Of the 80th pitches Boshley threw that day, 55 were strikes, with a strike-to-ball ratio of approximately 2.2, showcasing an aggressive pitching style.
-His ability to not retreat in critical situations but instead precisely locate various breaking balls in every corner of the strike zone has drawn comparisons to left-handed pitcher Kyo-hyun Cho (62), who once earned fame as a 'versatile' pitcher.
-Notably, Boshley has demonstrated stable control, striking out 21 batters in 4 games while issuing only 5 walks.
+Of the 80th pitches Boshley threw that day, 55 were strikes (a strike-to-ball ratio of approximately 2.2), showcasing an aggressive pitching approach.
+His ability to not retreat in critical situations but instead precisely locate various breaking balls in every corner of the strike zone has drawn comparisons to the late right-hander Kyo-hyun Cho (62), who once earned fame as a 'versatile' pitcher.
+Notably, Boshley has demonstrated remarkable control, striking out 21 batters in 4 games while issuing only 5 walks.

-Boshley had been pitching flawlessly without allowing a single earned run from his first regular-season appearance on the 31st against Hanwha (5 innings), followed by games against Samsung (6 innings) and Doosan (6 innings), up until the fifth inning of today's game.
+Boshley had been pitching flawlessly, allowing not a single earned run from his first regular-season appearance on the 31st against Hanwha (5 innings), followed by games against Samsung (6 innings) and Doosan (6 innings), up until the fifth inning of today's game.
 This is why there are voices suggesting he possesses the stability of Cody Ponce (32, Toronto Blue Jays), who dominated the league last season.

-After the game, Boshley met with reporters and said about the 'end of his scoreless streak': "It is a great honor.
+After the game, Boshley met with reporters and said about the 'scoreless streak ending but his strong performance continuing': "It is a great honor.
 Honestly, it is still a team record.
-Everyone on the team had to work hard to keep the scoreless streak going.
-I only found out late through the interpreter after the game ended.
-Since luck plays a big role in this, I am just grateful." he smiled.
+It requires the effort of all teammates to keep the scoreless streak going.
+I only learned about this late through the interpreter after the game ended.
+Since luck plays a big role, I am simply grateful."he smiled.

-Regarding his position at the top of the league in both earned run average and wins, he said, "It is a wonderful thing, but when morning comes again, I must prepare for the next game.
-I need to maintain this record and keep my competitiveness.", remaining calm.
+Regarding his position at the top of the league in both ERA and wins, he maintained his composure, saying: "It is a wonderful thing, but when morning comes, I must prepare for the next game.
+I need to maintain this record and keep my competitiveness."

-With his overwhelming pitching power, stable control, and the intelligence to freely deploy as many as five different breaking balls, all eyes in the baseball world are focused on how far Boshley can continue his 'zero-run streak'.
+With his overwhelming pitching ability, steady control, and the intelligence to freely deploy no less than five types of breaking balls, all eyes in the baseball world are focused on how far Boshley can continue his 'zero-run march'.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>